benihime91/retinanet_pet_detector/README.md

 # Pet Face Detector 👁 🐶 🐱
 **Using a [RetinaNet](https://github.com/benihime91/pytorch_retinanet) to detect faces of common breeds of Pets.**
 <p align="center"><img src="images/res_3.png"> </p>
-<b>The model not only detects faces of the pets but also classifies the face breed of the animal.<b>
+<b>The model not only detects faces of the pets but also classifies the face breed of the animal.</b>
 </div>

 The model has been trained on the these following breeds :